 What Are Projector Lumens?

 When you see a projector lumen listed, this refers to the level of brightness your device can produce.
-The brightness levels produced by your projector actually affect the quality of the images displayed by your device.
+The brightness levels produced by your projector actually affect the quality of the images displayed by your device similar to how the digital zoom can affect the image quality as well which we explained in more detail in our guide.

 Check out our recommended projectors to ease your worries about lumens and other projector specs.